ericosur/ericosur-snippet/Topics/coin_change/README.md

 # Readme

 Problem:
-Using [411, 295, 161] to combine the sumation to target.
+Using [411, 295, 161] to combine the simulation to target.

 ## my solution